Initiates analysis of cost data, locates sources of major variances and works with project personnel to determine explanations. Interacts with

 Most budget analysts work full time, and overtime is sometimes required during final reviews of budgets.

-Employment of budget analysts is projected to grow 3 percent from 2014 to 2024, slower than the average for all occupations.
+Employment of budget analysts is projected to grow 3 percent through 2024, slower than the average for all occupations.

 Efficient use of public funds is increasingly expected at the Federal, state, and local levels.
 Budget analysts should be in demand for their ability to manage the allocation of public funds.
 Many state and local governments, which previously had hiring freezes due to revenue shortfalls, are now seeing growth in revenue and spending.
 This should allow for increased hiring of budget analysts, as these governments fill positions that were previously left vacant.
 Budget analysts working in state government are projected to grow 2 percent, while those working in local government are projected to grow 6 percent.